ayyamuthutechnical/karate-api-tutorial/README.md

  * After creating the project, IntelliJ IDEA will start downloading the dependency from Maven repo.
  * Once the project configured, you could see new files in the new Project (karate-config.js,logback-test.xml & Runner files)

+  **Note** : This is the easiest way to create config files and setup to use Karate.
+ It will reduce the manual work of creating karate specific files.

 ##### Plugin To be installed in IntelliJ(Recommended by Default by IntelliJ IDEA)
  * Gherkin
  * Cucumber for Java